tisan-das/tisan-das.github.io/_posts/2023-06-04-Intro-to-Design-Pattern.md

 ### Supporting multiple window system
-Supporting multiple window system is very different compared to look-and-feel aka theme standards.
-There exists several window system largly incompatible with one another.
-At a first glance, the problem looks similar to the earlier one, where abstract factory can be used, however, as the different window system provide different set of interfaces, making it difficult to ensure all the operations covered by a single set of interface.
+Supporting multiple window systems is very different compared to look-and-feel aka theme standards.
+There exist several window systems largely incompatible with one another.
+At first glance, the problem looks similar to the earlier one, where an abstract factory can be used, however, the different window systems provide different sets of interfaces, making it difficult to ensure all the operations are covered by a single set of interfaces.

 ![](../images/system-design-case-study/bridgePattern.png)

 Encapsulate the concept that varies.
-What varies here is system specific implementation.
+What varies here is system-specific implementation.
 WindowImp class hierarchy is defined to hide different window system implementations.
 WindowImp is an abstract class to abstract system-dependent code.

 ```cpp